Ontario's Historical Plaques

 The Region of Niagara

-On the north side of King Street just east of Front Street
+On the west side of King Street north of Ricardo/Front Street

 Plaque Text